jasonmerecki/blog/useepoch/trucks-bend-time-and-space.md

 The same display time steps for San Francisco

  - Convert UTC Time 1602828000000 to GMT Wall-Clock time "Friday October 16 6:00 AM"
- - Lookup the offset for America/Los_Angeles for that time of year, which is when the Time Zone observes daylight savings time, resulting in -07:00
+ - Lookup the offset for America/Los_Angeles for that time of year, resulting in -07:00 which includes a one hour change for daylight savings time at that time of year
  - Add the offset and display the result "October 15, 2020 11:00 PM"

 I purposely described this as an display conversion.
 It is the same as a computer storing a one byte binary value as 00000110 and converting it to display as the number 6 for people to read.
 The underlying value did not convert, only the display.